Understanding your financial challenges ... first-hand

 Whole life: pays a generally tax-free benefit on the death of the insured, and also accumulates a cash value.

-Term life: is often the most affordable coverage because it offers protection for a specific number of years.
+Is often the most affordable coverage because it offers protection for a specific number of years.
 You may want to purchase a term life insurance policy to: Get valuable coverage at an affordable price.
 Often used to help cover specific financial responsibilities like a mortgage or college expenses.

-Universal life: (often shortened to UL) is a type of permanent life insurance.
+(often shortened to UL) is a type of permanent life insurance.
 Under the terms of the policy, the excess of premium payments above the current cost of insurance is credited to the cash value of the policy or adds to the death benefit amount.

 Executive Life Insurance-a permanent life insurance product in which an individual or company pays a premium monthly, quarterly, semi-annually or annually for a set number of years.
 The death benefit is normally selected to be an amount that will “self-fulfill” the plan in the event of death prior to the owner beginning to draw income at retirement.